About Hinamatsuri (Doll’s festival)

 Hinamatsuri is the traditional Japanese festival to pray for young girl’s growth and happiness on March 3rd.
 It’s also called Doll’s festival or Girl’s festival.
 On this day, Most families with young daughters display dolls together with peach blossoms, rice cakes, and other items.

 When I was a child, Hinamatsuri is one of the most exciting seasonal event for me.
 I loved looking at beautiful traditional dolls and eating special foods for Hinamatsuri.
-Common foods for Hinamatsuri are chirashizushi, clam soup, sakuramochi, and white sake.
+Common foods for Hinamatsuri are chirashizushi, clam soup and sakuramochi.

 Chirashizushi is a kind of sushi that served on a plate with colorful toppings.
 The basic toppings are eggs, shiitake mushrooms, sashimi, flying fish roe, imitation crab meat, Sakura denbu, etc… This time, I put kinshitamago (shredded omelet), picked lotus roots, shredded snow peas, nori seaweed, and ikura (salmon roe) on sushi rice.